-Like Caesar's Gaul, the Christian Gospel is divided into three parts, each theologically identified by the people to whom it is addressed.
+Depending on the persons to whom it is addressed, the Christian Gospel is readily divided into three parts.
 This division is sequential, involving stages, and all three have to do with membership in the Church.

 First, to those outside the Church the Gospel is directed as the announcement of salvation and the summons to repentance.
 In this context the Gospel is (to translate Hebrews 6:1 quite strictly) "the word of the beginning," ho tes arches logos.
 This is the Gospel as kerygma, or announcement, and it deals with such elementary matters as "the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment" (6:1-2).
 The process initiated in this stage of the Gospel is the catechumenate, and its sacramental fulfillment is Baptism, "for by one Spirit we were all baptized into one body" (1 Corinthians 12:13).